 It’s not the best resolution full-frame camera you may get.
 Still, it’s created for speed, not a resolution, and its own functionality as a high-speed pro sports camera ensures it a location on our set of the very best full-frame mirrorless cameras you can get.

 All professional picture taking has its challenges and requirements.
-However regardless of how frenzied a marriage might be, it will by no means torture your camera’s autofocus just how that photographing Olympic swimmers will – and while you may want a decent burst mode to photograph a dance troupe or catwalk model, decent just doesn’t cut it if you are capturing champion kickboxers or divers.
+However, regardless of how frenzied a marriage might be, it will by no means torture your camera’s autofocus just how that photographing Olympic swimmers will – and while you may want a decent burst mode to photograph a dance troupe or catwalk model, decent just doesn’t cut it if you are capturing champion kickboxers or divers.

 Check Out: Best Lenses for Sony A9 II

-Sony Alpha a9 II: Key Features
+Sony a9 II: Key Features

-The camera uses the same 24.2MP sensor and Bionz X processor as the initial Sony A9, yielding an extraordinary 20fps continuous shooting output with the digital shutter, 14-bit RAW result, 4K video up to 30fps and 1080p up to 120fps, 5-axis in-body image stabilization and an extraordinary autofocus system which makes up to 60 AF calculations per second.
+The camera uses the same 24.2MP sensor and Bionz X processor as the initial Sony A9, yielding an extraordinary 20fps continuous shooting output with the digital shutter, 14-bit RAW result, 4K video up to 30fps and 1080p up to 120fps, 5-axis in-body image stabilization, and an extraordinary autofocus system which makes up to 60 AF calculations per second.

-For informal observers, the elevated mechanical shooting burst of 10 fps (up from 5 on the original) might seem like the perhaps most obviously improvement on the Sony A9 II, but if anything it is the least important thing here.
+For informal observers, the elevated mechanical shooting burst of 10 fps (up from 5 on the original) might seem like the perhaps most obvious improvement on the Sony A9 II, but if anything it is the least important thing here.

 Let’s focus on that brand-new mechanical shutter (right now rated to over 500,000 actuation); because of a fast-response coreless engine, it provides ultra-low vibration, which combined with new chassis dampers and refinements to the IBIS algorithm results in improved stabilization of 5.5 stops.